 Goal 6: Dividend Income Goals – One of my higher priority goals is to increase my passive or alternative income.
 My current Smith Manoeuvre portfolio is paying about $1,000/year in dividends which I plan to increase this year.
 Combining both my dividend portfolio along with our TFSA’s, I hope to reach $2,500/year in investment income by the end of 2009.

 This is one of the goals which was hinged on setting up a proper TFSA portfolio.
 As I explained above, I didn’t get to invest within the TFSA for 2009, so passive income from investments plateaued in 2009.
 Although SM portfolio dividends are up to around $1,500 per year which is significantly more than last, it’s still not in the range I want to be.
 However, I plan to get more focused on passive income in the coming years.

 Although the results were positive for the most part, there is room for improvement.
 Over all though, I am pleased with the way that 2009 turned out financially.
-For those of you who track your financial goals, how did you do in 2009?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+For those of you who track your financial goals, how did you do in 2009?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).